 Approximately 83.63% of the total area is under forest cover.
-Some parts of the Dzongkhag fall under the Jigme Dorji National Park where wide varieties of flora and fauna are found.
+Some parts of the Dzongkhag fall under the Jigme Dorji National Park where

 The major portion of the agricultural land is Chhuzhing.
 It occurs mostly along the valleys of Pho Chhu and Mo Chhu, while Kamzhing is spread across the Dzongkhag.
 Rice, wheat, maize, potato, chilli and barley are important annual crops.